 Do I have to be an NYA Alumni (already done an NYA Program) to apply?
-No, applications are open to all youth from any Territory!
+No, applications are open to all youth (ages 14-25) from any Territory.

-When is the deadline?
-Applications are due by August 15th.
+When is the deadline for nominations?
+Nominations are due by July 15th.

 Who can apply?
-First Nations, Inuit or Métis youth between the ages of 15 and 25 who are currently living in either the Northwest Territories, Nunavut or Yukon are eligible to apply for this program.
+First Nations, Inuit or Métis youth between the ages of 14 and 25 who are currently living in either the Northwest Territories, Nunavut or Yukon can apply for this program.

-Do I have to know what I want to do?
-No, you do not have to know exactly what you want to do, but you should have an area of interest.
-If you do have a specific idea for a project you can put it in the application.
+Do I have to know what I want to do for a project?
+No, you do not have to know exactly what you want to do, but you should have an idea of what types of activities you are interested in (traditional skills, learning, music, art, or anything else!)

 How will NYA support my project?
 Each project will get up to $500 in funding.
-You will also get support through mentorship, training, and we can help you apply for more funding through other organizations in the future.
+You will also get one-on-one support from staff, training, and we can help you apply for more funding through other organizations in the future.

-- Minimum 90 hours of training, design and delivery of community-based projects
+- At least 90 hours of training, design and delivery of community-based projects

 - Skills in Goal Setting